arunChary024/GVSU-CIS641-AlphaSquad/README.md

 - Training Data: Depending on your use case, you may need a corpus or dataset.
 Ensure that you have access to the training data and that it is compatible with the Google Colab environment.

 ## Run Instructions

+### To run the LSTM Text Generation Tool in Google Colab, follow these steps:
+1. Open a Google Colab Notebook:
+- Navigate to Google Colab and sign in with your Google account if you haven't already.
+2. Create a New Notebook:
+- Click on "New Notebook" to create a new Colab notebook.
+3. Import and Install the Tool:
+- Within your Colab notebook, install and import the necessary libraries and dependencies.
+For example: pip install tensorflow pip install numpy pip install pandas pip install os pip install time
+4. Load or Prepare Data:
+- Depending on your project, load the required training data or dataset you intend to use for text generation.
+5. Initialize the LSTM Model:
+- Initialize and configure the LSTM-based text generation model.
+Ensure that you set the appropriate hyperparameter such as the number of Epoch which represents one complete pass through the entire training dataset during the training process.
+6. Input a Word:
+- You can give it a word as an input to generate the subsequent text from the data.
+7. Run the Notebook:
+- Run the Colab notebook cells to execute the LSTM Text Generation Tool.
+Users can execute each cell sequentially or all cells at once.
+8. Review and Share:
+- Review the generated text and share the Colab notebook with others if needed.